scottchiefbaker/DBQuery/README.md

 Unit Tests
 ----------
-DBQuery contains standalone unit tests which use an in-memory SQLite database to test all the functionality of DBQuery.
+DBQuery contains standalone unit tests which use an in-memory SQLite database to test the functionality of DBQuery.
 You can run this unit tets from the command line with:

 ```
 php tests/unit_test.php
 ```